Unifying Short and Long-Term Tracking with Graph Hierarchies: Experiments

 We conduct experiments on four public benchmarks with significantly different properties: MOT17~\cite{motchaijcv}, MOT20~\cite{mot20}, DanceTrack~\cite{dancetrack}, and BDD100K~\cite{bdd}.

 \PAR{MOT17.} The benchmark includes diverse scenarios with varying camera viewpoints and pedestrian densities.
 It consists of 14 videos (7 for training, and 7 for testing) with a total of 11235 frames.
-In the public setting, object detections are provided to emphasize data association performance during evaluation.
-In contrast, in the private setting trackers are allowed to use their own set of detections.
+In the public setting, object detections are provided to emphasize data association performance during evaluation, while in the private setting trackers are allowed to use their own set of detections.

 \PAR{MOT20.} The dataset focuses on extremely crowded scenes, with some videos containing over 200 pedestrians per frame on average.
-It contains 8 videos (4 for training and 4 for validation), and a total of 13410 frames with more than 2 million object annotations.
-Similarly to MOT17, it considers public and private settings separately.
+It contains 8 videos, a total of 13410 frames with more than 2 million object annotations.
+Similar to MOT17, it includes public and private settings.

-\PAR{DanceTrack.} The dataset consists of group dancing videos (100 videos and 105855 images).
-Scenes in the dataset are moderately crowded and contain persons with highly similar appearances and complex and diverse motion patterns.
+\PAR{DanceTrack.} The benchmark consists of 100 group dancing videos (105855 frames).
+Scenes from this dataset are moderately crowded and contain persons with highly similar appearances and complex and diverse motion patterns.

 \PAR{BDD100K.} The dataset focuses on egocentric vision from a car-mounted camera in highly diverse autonomous driving scenarios.
-Due to the nature of the task, large camera motion is prominent.
-The MOT benchmark contains 2,000 videos with approximately 400K images and 8 object categories are annotated for evaluation.
+Therefore, large camera motion is prominent.
+The MOT benchmark contains 2,000 videos with approximately 400K images and 8 object categories.

 \PAR{Metrics.} To evaluate several aspects of MOT, we report the widely accepted metrics IDF1~\cite{idf1}, MOTA~\cite{clear}, and recently introduced HOTA~\cite{hota}.
 While IDF1 measures identity preservation, MOTA is heavily biased towards trajectory coverage, i.e., detection quality.
-HOTA finds balance between both aspects, and unifies association and localization performance into a single metric.
+HOTA finds balance between both aspects, and unifies detection, association and localization performance into a single metric.
 Since our method focuses on data association, we treat IDF1 and HOTA as main metrics, and also report MOTA and identity switches (ID Sw.) for completeness.